It's one step for small buildings.

 Building owners that don't containerize their trash can get away with a warning through the end of the year.
 But buildings that still leave out their trash in bags after Jan.
 1 will receive fines starting at $50 — rising to $100 for the second offense and $200 for each violation after that.

 Public space and waste experts have also called on the city to move containerized waste to curb, so as not to turn the sidewalks into "bin city."
-A mid-size building of 20 units, for example, could end up requiring around 600 trash and organics bins, according to the Center for Zero Waste Design report.
+A residential block of mid-size buildings with 20 units, for example, could end up requiring around 600 trash and organics bins, according to the Center for Zero Waste Design report.

 The paper instead urged the city to allow smaller buildings, such as as three-story row houses, to also use shared street-side containers, and to enable larger wheeled containers at big buildings for supers to bring in and out during collection, in order to leave the curb open for other uses.